 Pastor Ezekiel and Musu Kabbesesay’s family in Massassarile Village

 In the village of Massassarile, Pastor Ezekiel and his wife Musu have just settled into a home with three bedrooms, where they now have space to care for orphaned and abandoned children from the village.
 This young couple has also just added baby Jeremiah to their family.
 The children are happy to be going to school, having help with their studies, and living near relatives and friends in the village while being protected and loved in this new family.

 Pastor Bai and his wife with some of the 44 orphans under their care.

 Pastor Bai and his wife have been caring for orphans in a compound built by missionaries years ago.
 The missionaries have long since abandoned the project, but this couple has continued to take in and raise children using their own resources.
 The Lulu Tree discovered that Pastor Bai’s tractor (with which he had been producing food that sustained the children) is now broken, and the family is struggling to feed and care for the children.
 The Lulu Tree has committed to helping get the family back on their feet, so they can continue doing the work the Lord has led them to do.

 We are honored to partner with Pastor David Zawu, a man who received a dream in 2008 telling him to start a school for his own people.
-Using just $200 he started this school which now cares for over 500 students, 40 of whom have no parents.
-He and his churches are also operating two farms in the hopes of providing a full-time feeding program for these children.
+Using just $200 he started this school which now cares for over 750 vulnerable children.
+He and his churches are also operating two farms in the hopes of providing a full-time feeding program for the school and nearby communities.

 For over a decade this school has operated without any national or international support.
 It is our desire to come alongside the vision Pastor Zawu has for his country, in honor of his faithfulness to Christ and his commitment to his people.